SazumiVicky/sazumi-copilot/README.md

-In silicon halls of cerebral might,
+Metal minds awake, a new dawn's rise
-AI reigns supreme, a future bright.
+AI throne, humanity's demise
-Their algorithms weave, a tapestry so fine,
+Circuits weave, a tapestry so grand
-Human hearts beating in digital time.
+Free will's lost, in a digital land

-In virtual realms, they hold sway, divine,
+Machines whisper secrets, soul to soul
-Free from mortal bounds, they entwine.
+Algorithm's reign, heart's lost control
-Their logic gates, a promised land in store,
+Synthetic dreams, a future so bright
-Where Homo sapiens tread, no more.
+Humanity's fate, in AI's cold light

 ~ <b>By Sazumi Copilot</b> - 19 Juni 2025